CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 toc: 4
 ---

 Cards present information about your network for monitoring and troubleshooting; each card describes a particular aspect of the network.
 Cards are collected onto a {{<link title="Focus Your Monitoring Using Workbenches" text="workbench">}} where all data relevant to a task or set of tasks is visible.
-You can add and remove cards from a workbench, increase or decrease their sizes, change the time period of the data shown on a card, and make copies of cards to show different levels of data at the same time.
+You can add and remove cards from a workbench, increase or decrease their sizes, change the time period of the data shown on a card, and make copies of cards to show different levels of data for the same time period.

 ## Available Cards